 According to the Joint Committee on Taxation, the SALT deduction cost the government $100.9 billion in potential 2017 tax revenue.
-SALT deduction costs are estimated to drop to $36.6 billion in 2018.
+The estimated SALT deduction costs for 2018 dropped to $43.1 billion.
 It's a large part of the tax revenue increase that paid for the corresponding tax cuts.

 Many taxpayers won't be affected by the SALT changes.
 However, people in states with high taxes and high property values can easily reach $10,000 from either property taxes or state taxes alone.

 How do you know if you'll be affected?
 Check Schedule A on last year's tax return.
 If you entered more than $10,000 on line 5d and your tax status hasn't significantly changed, you'll probably pay more if you itemize.

 How can you avoid the SALT cap?
 You can move to a lower tax state – but for many taxpayers, that's not a practical solution.

 The intent of the SALT deduction cap – and the whole TCJA – was to simplify taxes by encouraging people to take the standard deduction instead of itemizing.
 However, the phase-out limit on total itemized deductions was repealed by TCJA.
 For most Americans, the best path is to find other deductions to compensate for SALT deduction losses.

 Charitable contributions are the best bet.
 The TCJA raised the charitable deduction limit from 50% of your adjusted gross income (AGI) to 60% – making charitable contributions one of the few itemized deductions that increased under TCJA.